How Much Does Offering A 401(k) Cost An Employer? Pricing And Fees

 - Loan and withdrawal administration

-Just be sure to carefully check your quote or fee schedule so you know what you’re being charged.
+When choosing a 401(k) provider, just be sure to carefully check your quote or fee schedule so you know what you’re being charged.

 How can I lower my 401(k) cost as an employer?

-While all TPAs will charge you for the set up and administration of your plan, it’s worth shopping around because the fees can vary by provider.
+While all TPAs will charge you for the set up and administration of your plan, it’s worth shopping around because 401(k) fees can vary by provider.
 If you’re looking to bring down your 401(k) cost, another way you can save is through plan design.
-For example, you’ll be charged less in administration fees if you have a safe harbor 401(k) since the TPA doesn’t have to worry about compliance testing because your plan will be exempt from the requirement.
+For example, you’ll be charged less in administration fees if you have a safe harbor plan since the TPA doesn’t have to worry about compliance testing because your plan will be exempt from the requirement.